jasonkhanlar/starve-io-extensions/README.md

 [Discord Community](https://discord.gg/xeRgqUr9)

-## starve.io-deobauto.user.js
+## starve.io-deobfuscate.user.js
-## starve.io-deobfuscate.user.js.deprecated (no longer maintained)
-## starve.io-deobmicro.user.js.deprecated (no longer maintained)

-* Provides deobfuscated code as a library to other scripts
+* Provides deobfuscated code as a library for other scripts to use
-* auto version is maintained and up-to-date
 * This is **REQUIRED** for starve.io-extensions.user.js and other scripts to work

 TO USE / INSTALL
 ----------------
-* Load starve.io-automicro.js with Greasemonkey, Tampermonkey, or similar userscript manager depending on web browser
+* Load starve.io-deobfuscate.js with Greasemonkey, Tampermonkey, or similar userscript manager depending on web browser
-* Note: starve.io-deobfuscate.js is broken until further notice

  &nbsp;
  &nbsp;